jerry-waldorf/okta.github.io/_source/_authentication-guide/auth-overview/index.md

 ## Choosing an OAuth 2.0 Flow

+Depending on your use case, you will need to use a different OAuth flow.
+This section will help you choose an OAuth flow based on (1) the type of token you need, and/or (2) the type of client application that you are building.

 ### Does your application need an ID token?

-Any flow will be able to grant you an access token, but not all flows support ID tokens.
+Any OAuth flow can give you an access token, but not all support ID tokens.

 |                                  | Access Token   | ID Token   |
 |----------------------------------|:--------------:|:----------:|